 20. Ignoring Professional Guidance

-Herbal medicine is powerful — and that’s exactly why it must be used responsibly.
+The reality: Herbal medicine is powerful—and that’s exactly why it needs knowledge and respect.

 Safer Herbal Use: Practical Tips